Autodesk/synthesis/tutorials/ConfigMode.md

 * **Tank**: A direct-drive control where each joystick is used for one side of the drivetrain
 * **Arcade**: A control scheme in which one single joystick controls both the robot’s forward and backward movement, as well as its turning.
 * **Swerve**: A specialized drivetrain that allows each wheel to move and rotate independently.
-* **Mecanum**: An omni-directional drivetrain.
+* **Mecanum**: An omnidirectional drivetrain.
 When using mecanum drive, wheels will switch to a mecanum wheel model.
 When switching back, the wheels will revert back to standard or omni wheels (whichever you've selected during exportation).
+* **Omni**: A general purpose, omnidirectional drivetrain.
+This includes Kiwi and H drives.
+All wheels will switch to an omni wheel model.

 ### Compatibility